 Every year tourists are involved in major, sometimes fatal, accidents - simply because they are driving on the wrong side of the road.
 It cannot be emphasized enough: Drive on the left!

 But pedestrians should also remember that the first car likely to hit them when they step out into the road ... will come from the right!

 2. Don't Drink in Public Places or if You are Under 18

-Drinking in parks, on sidewalks or on beaches is forbidden nearly everwhere in Northern Ireland and more than often in the Republic.
+Drinking in parks, in other public areas or on beaches is forbidden nearly everywhere in Northern Ireland and more than often in the Republic.
 Do not risk a hefty fine, pleading ignorance of general and local alcohol laws in Ireland

 does not always help.
 Especially not if they are sign-posted.
 And remember that enjoying alcohol is limited to adults (18 years or over) only.